excelsior-oss/excelsior-jet-gradle-plugin/README.md

 Where:

-* `mainClass` - must extend `com.excelsior.service.WinService` of Excelsior WinService API.
+* `mainClass` - a class extending the `com.excelsior.service.WinService` class of the Excelsior JET WinService API.

 * `name` -  the system name of the service.
 It is used to install, remove and otherwise manage the service.
   It can also be used to recognize messages from this service in the system event log.
   This name is set during the creation of the service executable.
-  By default, `outputName` parameter is used for the name.
+  By default, the value of the `outputName` parameter is used as the system name of the service.

 * `displayName` - the descriptive name of the service.
   It is shown in the Event Viewer system tool and in the Services applet of the Windows Control Panel.
-  By default, `name` parameter of `windowsService{}` is used for the display name.
+  By default, the value of the `name` parameter of `windowsService{}` is used as the display name.

 * `description` - the user description of the service.
 It must not exceed 1000 characters.

-* `arguments` - the command line arguments passed to the service upon startup.
+* `arguments` - command line arguments that shall be passed to the service upon startup.

 * `logOnType` - specifies an account to be used by the service.
   Valid values are: `local-system-account` (default), `user-account`.